Mickey Blue Eyes: Production

-On November 4, 1997, Hugh Grant was announced as a cast member of the film.
+On November 4, 1997, Hugh Grant was announced as a cast member of the film, with production taking place in New York City in 1998 including in Manhattan, in Central Park and at Silvercup Studios.
+Producer Elizabeth Hurley was Hugh Grant's girlfriend at the time.

 The film was originally set to be released internationally by PolyGram Filmed Entertainment, through a financing agreement with one of the film's producers Castle Rock Entertainment, but it ended up being released by Universal Pictures International instead.
 This is one of a handful of films, and among the last, until 2007, to be self-released by Universal internationally, and shortly afterwards, the theatrical distribution arm was merged into United International Pictures.

 Reception

 Box office

 The film earned $10.2 million in its opening weekend.
 It went on to gross $33.9 million in the United States and a total of $54.3 million worldwide.
 According to the Los Angeles Times the film was a "marginal money loser".

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 45% based on 78 reviews, with an average rating of 5.3/10.
 The site's critics consensus states: "High-brow humorists doing low-brow humor never hit their stride."
-At Metacritic, the film has a weighted average score of 49 out of 100, based on 30 critics, indicating "generally favorable reviews".
+At Metacritic, the film has a weighted average score of 49 out of 100, based on 30 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.